Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 \subsubsection{Transfer Learning via Policy Distillation}

-The term \emph{knowledge distillation} was proposed by~\cite{hinton2014distilling} as an approach of knowledge ensemble from multiple teacher models into a single student model.
-This technique is later extended from the field of supervised-learning to RL.
-Since the student model is usually shallower than the teacher model and can perform across multiple teacher tasks, policy distillation is also considered as an effective approach of model compression~\cite{polino2018model} and multi-task RL~\cite{rusu2015policy}.
+The idea of \emph{knowledge distillation} has been applied to the field of RL to enable \textit{policy distillation}. {Knowledge distillation} was first proposed by~\cite{hinton2014distilling} as an approach of knowledge ensemble from multiple teacher models into a single student model.

-The idea of knowledge distillation has been applied to the field of RL to enable \textit{policy distillation}.
-Conventional policy distillation approaches transfer the teacher policy in a supervised learning paradigm~\cite{rusu2015policy, yin2017knowledge}.
+Conventional policy distillation approaches transfer the teacher policy following a supervised learning paradigm~\cite{rusu2015policy, yin2017knowledge}.
 Specifically, a student policy is learned by minimizing the divergence of action distributions between the teacher policy $\pi_E$ and student policy $\pi_{\theta}$, which is denoted as $\cH^{\times}(\pi_E(\tau_t) | \pi_\theta(\tau_t))$: